ruiqi7/repentance-part-1/README.md

 ### 2.1 Backstory

-The story starts with the player receiving the will of their estranged father, it details only one request.
+The story starts with the player receiving the will of their estranged parents, it details only one request.
 That the player retrieve the family heirloom located at the old family home located deep within the countryside.

-- The main character had received a letter detailed in their parents will, this was to be delivered to them upon their parent’s passing
+- The main character had received a letter detailed in their parent's will, this was to be delivered to them upon their parent’s passing
 - The letter described a location containing a family heirloom
 - The location was said to be the old location of the family home, found deep within the countryside
-- The player tracks the location but they are puzzled by their father's request to retrieve the heirloom.
+- The player tracks the location but they are confused by the request to retrieve the heirloom.
 - The location can be described as isolated, the house located amongst rolling hills and foilage
 - The house can be described as a country log cabin, abandoned and worn down.
+- Nothing appears to indicate much danger upon arriving at the location.

 <p align="center">